 - Don’t advertise on social media that you are going away or are away from home

-- Have a neighbor check on your home at least once a day and ask that they collect any unexpected packages, fliers, phone books, etc.
+- Have a friend or neighbor check on your home and collect any unexpected deliveries

 - Consider installing and utilizing a quality home security system.
 If you already have a system installed, let the alarm company know that you will be away.